The Maw: Legacy

+Maw makes a cameo as one of twelve friends in Dust: An Elysian Tail (2012).

 Reception

 The Maw received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.

 IGN's Erik Brudvig praised the game, citing colorful graphics and easy yet fun gameplay.
 Brudvig also praised its music: "The soundtrack is excellent and fits the feel of the game perfectly".
 Phillip Kollar of GamesRadar+ lauded the Xbox 360 version's character designs, calling Frank and The Maw "adorable main characters".
 Kollar further expressed appreciation for the ability to learn to play the game without tutorial levels.
 TeamXbox's Dale Nardozzi lauded the gameplay, visuals and audio: "Roll [them] together and you have one very tasty yumyum, not to mention one of the better original IP’s to hit Xbox Live Arcade ? [sic]".

 Criticism of The Maw typically pointed to the game's short play time.
 Edge stated that the Xbox 360 version was fun "while it lasts", a sentiment which Kevin VanOrd of GameSpot shared.
 Game Revolution's Eduardo Reboucas also agreed: "Enjoy it while it lasts, though, because Maw's stay isn't a very long one".
 Brudvig added: "The game can easily be beaten in a weekend of light playing.
 Some might play again to find everything, but most will call it a day".

 The game won the 2008 Audience Choice award at PAX10, and was a finalist at the Independent Games Festival 2009.
 The Maw sold over 34,000 copies its first week of release, in May 2009 sales increased to 95,000 units, and by October of the same year had sold over 113,000 copies.
 Although sales slowed during the winter, the game still sold over one 144,000 units as of the end of January 2010.
 As of year-end 2010, The Maw had moved more than 169,000 units with its downloadable content selling more than 52,000 units collectively.
 Sales as of year-end 2011 were over 237,000 units on Xbox Live Arcade.
 Collective sales of downloadable content exceeded a total of 60,000 units that same year.
 Gamasutra also awarded the game with an honorable mention in its Top 5 Console Downloadable Games of 2009.